+What was your motivation to choose this field of study and this profession?
 As an industrial engineer, you are prepared for economic, legal as well as technical tasks.
 This seemed more interesting to me than thinking only in one particular direction, such as law, economics, business administration or engineering.
 However, it was also a very challenging course of study, but through which you get a good multidisciplinary education for a career in management consulting, as mentioned above.
 If you come from a top international management consulting firm, you can transfer almost anywhere.
 My recommendation: Also for an engineering student at TUHH, based on my current experience, I would recommend to attend parallel lectures in Finance at the University of Hamburg, or to get an international Master in Finance, Economics or Business Administration following a TUHH Bachelor degree, absolutely in English.
 Alternatively, if you want to go the purely technical route and have a successful career, I would not leave TUHH without a PhD.
 This is almost a requirement for global high-tech companies.
 Here, semesters abroad at partner universities as part of the doctoral studies would be advantageous.

 At the time, I took my exam in automation with Professor Cremer (RIP) from TUHH.
 During my studies, I worked at his institute and led the lab experiments (Technical System Simulation, Robotics) there.
 I also held “tutoring lectures” in mathematics for my fellow students.
 I learned that the best way to understand a subject is to teach it yourself.
 This experience has been with me all my life and has often given me the necessary courage to raise my hand when it came to finding someone who could quickly and thoroughly familiarize himself with complex new topics in order to pass on what he had learned to colleagues/peers and, of course, to coach employees.